QuentinRa/blog.quentinra.dev/cyber/cybersecurity/index.md

 First attack targeting SCADA systems.
 An infected USB key was connected a computer on the internal network.
 One of the 3 virus of the "olympic games" along **DuQu**, and **Flame**.
 Supposedly made by the NSA, and Iran.
 </td></tr>

-<tr><td>WannaCry (2016)<br><b>Ransomware</b></td><td>
+<tr><td>WannaCry (2017)<br><b>Ransomware</b></td><td>

-Use a breach in Windows, created by the NSA, and stolen by hackers in 2013.
-The NSA notified Microsoft when this virus was released to make them patch it.
-Used in 2017 by North Korean on 200 000 computers.
+Use a vulnerability in Windows.
+The exploit was created by the NSA and  stolen by hackers in 2013.
+The NSA notified Microsoft when this virus was released so that they patch it.
+Used in 2017 by North Korea, infected 200 000 computers.
 Auto-replicating virus, asking for a ransom.
-The original code was added a kill-switch by the NSA, allowing anyone knowing it to kill the virus.
+The NSA added a kill-switch to the exploit, allowing anyone knowing it to stop the propagation.
 </td></tr>
 </table>